Research in Organic Blueberry Production

 We’ll develop a “value-added product” for consumers using organic blueberries as the basis.
 Primary effort will focus on protocol development such as the optimal method of drying blueberries for inclusion as a product or ingredient for retail sale as well as developing other blueberry products such as blueberry vinegar, jelly, or baked goods.
 Pending grant funding, financial support may be available for work in this project area.

 We’ll begin tracing the potential beneficial consequences of blueberry components (primarily anthocyanins, the primary antioxidant compounds in blueberries) in mouse development.
 Our mammalian model system examines and compares embryo development trends during the early periods of mouse pregnancy within several maternal treatment groups: control, binge alcohol, and binge alcohol + anthocyanins.
 Embryo effects — number, size, developmental stage, and selected organ parameters will be assessed.
 Much of this project will commence during the summer months of 2014, and be completed in the following academic semester(s).

 Student research collaboration

-Weekly hour long group meetings are held; individual or pairs of students will be expected to average an additional five to six hours per week on their particular aspect of the project.
+Weekly group meetings are held; individual or pairs of students will be expected to average an additional five to six hours per week on their particular aspect of the project.
 Students who consistently give appropriate priority to their research project will reap great benefits!